AzadKshitij/TriggerEditor/LOGGING_DOCK_README.md

 - Single logging dock that shows logs for the currently active design window
 - Logs are isolated per design window but displayed in a shared interface
 - Automatic context switching when you change between design windows
+- Clean display when switching to windows with no logs (empty state)

 ### Docking Capabilities
 - The logging dock can be docked to any edge of the main window